Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 This phase consists of an Online Skills Verification Interview as follows:

-• Other Occupations: Those who have selected other as they do not fall within any job family will still have to undergo the skills verification interview, however it will include more general questions.
+• Other Occupations: Those who have selected 'Other' as they do not fall within any job family will still have to undergo the skills verification interview, however, it will include more general questions.

 Upon successful completion of both Phase 1 Assessments and Phase 2 Skills Interview, the candidate shall obtain a Permanent Pass.